Kimak–Kipchak confederation: Historical background

 During that period a nucleus of the Kimak confederation's tribes was consolidated.
-The head of the Kimak confederation had the title shad tutuk, i.e., "Prince Governing, or Ruling”.
+The head of the Kimak confederation had the title shad tutuk, i.e., "Prince Governing, or Ruling".
 The Yemek tribe became the head of the union, and later of the Kimak Kaganate.
-According to Pritsak (1982:331-33), Kimeks were known to Chinese as 庫莫 Kumo < MC kʰuoH-mɑk̚ < *qu(o)mâġ associated with the Xi < *ɦei < *Ġay, a people whom Islamic writers knew as Qay and whose ethnonym is often linked to Mongolic *mogaï "snake" (Khalkha могой mogoj).
+According to Pritsak (1982:331-333), Kimeks were known to Chinese as 庫莫 Kumo < MC kʰuoH-mɑk̚ < *qu(o)mâġ associated with the Xi < *ɦei < *Ġay, a people whom Islamic writers knew as Qay and whose ethnonym is often linked to Mongolic *mogaï "snake" (Khalkha могой mogoj).
 Pletnyova proposed that "A snake has seven heads"/"A dragon with seven heads", recorded by Kashgari reflects the consolidation of the Kimek confederation.
-However, Golden (1992) found no textual evidence to link qay with Mongolic *mogaï,.
+However, Golden (1992) found no textual evidence to link qay with Mongolic *mogaï.
 Golden, following Klyashtorny, contended that the Qays' identification as the "People of the Snake", or rather "People of the Chieftain named Snake/Dragon", actually resulted from Qays' participation in an anti-Karakhanid coalition led by Yabaku chieftain Budrach, whose epithet Böke means "Great Dragon / Great Snake".

 Before the middle of the 8th century, the Kimaks bordered the Karluks and Tokuz-Oguzes on the south, and the Yenisei Kyrgyz on the east.
-After dissolution of the Western Turkic Khaganate in 743, the main body of the Kimaks remained in the Irtysh area.
+After the dissolution of the Western Turkic Khaganate in 743, the main body of the Kimaks remained in the Irtysh area.
 In the late 8th or early 9th century, part of the Kimak tribes migrated in two directions, northwest to the Urals and southwest to the northern Zhetysu.
 The migration changed the ethnic composition of the Middle Volga and Lower Kama areas in the west.
 Spreading from the Irtysh area, Kimaks occupied territory between the rivers Yaik and Emba, and between the Aral and Caspian steppes, to the Zhetysu area.

-Between the 9th– and 11th century the Kimek were concentrated in the middle Irtysh basin and northeastern Semirechye.
+Between the 9th and 11th century the Kimek were concentrated in the middle Irtysh basin and northeastern Semirechye.